• Skip to primary navigation

 • The garlic bread.
 We used New York deli-style rolls with poppy seeds but if you live in other areas without access to these rolls, look for kaiser or other types of hard round rolls.
 You could also use hero or sub rolls to make a larger more substantial sandwich.
 If you'd like to make a full loaf of Italian bread to make these sandwiches, follow our garlic bread recipe.
 The process to turn the rolls into garlic bread is simple and we do strongly recommend using fresh garlic instead of jarred garlic.

 • Toppings.
 There are many possibilities for hot roast beef sandwich toppings.
-We've chosen to use deli sliced mozzarella cheese and of course the onion jam!
-These sandwiches would also be great topped with bacon, blue cheese/gorgonzola, crispy fried onions or shallots, or even pepperoncini.
+We’ve chosen to use deli sliced mozzarella cheese and of course the onion jam!
+These sandwiches would also be great topped with bacon, blue cheese/gorgonzola, crispy fried onions or shallots, homemade giardiniera, or creamy horseradish sauce.
 Be creative and most importantly, top with what you like!

 Closeup shot of roast beef sandwich with onion jam on cutting board.